Skip to Content

 Situations range everywhere from under one roof and struggling to divorced papers filed and hoping to reconcile.

-Regardless, all the women support each other where they are at, no matter how hopeless it seems, personal opinions aside.
+Regardless, all the women support each other where they are in their journey, personal opinions aside.
 Everyone is welcome, appreciated, and respected.

 But this is far from the only group out there.
 Groups based on lifestyle, faith, and other situations may be for you.

 For me, I jumped in with all of them.
-And truly, after just a few weeks I really did feel better.
+And truly, after just a few weeks, I was amazed at how much better I felt.
+Not that I was perfectly fine, but that I could handle the situation however it went.

-They are not only good distractions, but they also kept me focused on something other than the separation from my husband.
+They were not only good distractions, but they also kept me focused on something other than the separation from my husband.

 Realize that your feelings will change like New England weather.
 Fast and often.
-But that’s normal.
-I just keep focusing on one day at a time.
+But that's normal.
+Just keep focusing on one day at a time.

-I wake up and literally say…okay, what do I need to do today.
+I wake up and say, out loud sometimes, ..."
+Okay, what do I need to do today?"
+Or right now.

 And some days I realize that means that I go sit on the couch all day and watch tv.